A GRAND VISION FOR A BASIC IDEA

 In 2011, we replicated this model and launched the Mai Ndombe REDD+ project in the D.R.C which protects over 740,000 acres of critical bonobo and forest elephant habitat within the world's second-largest intact rainforest.

-Today, we are a leader in REDD+, having funneled and directly managed millions of dollars of private sector funds into forest conservation projects on the the ground in developing countries, working directly with government entities.
+Today, we are a leader in REDD+, having directed tens of millions of dollars of private sector funds into forest conservation projects that have given agency to forest communities' economic and social growth while protecting their forests.
 We bring our expertise to REDD+ projects all over the world, both as consultants and project developers.